 A Requirement for the NYISO to perform extreme weather transmission assessments.
 Current NYSRC Reliability Rules require the NYISO to perform a transmission assessment assuming a 90th percentile load forecast for Extreme System Condition Assessments.
-The white paper will recommend this or another criterion for reinforcing the transmission in order to reduce extreme weather reliability impacts on the transmission system.
+The white paper will recommend this or other operating and planning criteria for reinforcing the transmission in order to reduce extreme weather reliability impacts on the transmission system.